Seongsu Bridge disaster

-The Seongsu Bridge disaster occurred on the morning of October 21, 1994, when a section of the upper truss of the Seongsu Bridge collapsed onto the Han River in Seoul, South Korea, killing 32 people and injuring 17 others.
+The Seongsu Bridge disaster was a deadly bridge collapse that occurred on the morning of October 21, 1994 in Seoul, South Korea.
+32 people died and 17 were injured when a section of the upper truss of the Seongsu Bridge collapsed onto the Han River.
 A combination of faulty welding, rusted extension hinges, and insufficient maintenance resulted in the structural failure of the bridge.

-Seventeen Seoul Metropolitan Government, Dongbu Corporation, and Dong Ah Construction officials would eventually be convicted in connection to the collapse.
-Mayor of Seoul Lee Won-jong and his successor Woo Myoung-kyu both resigned in response to the disaster.
-On November 10, 2000, the Dong Ah Group, the parent company for Dong Ah Construction, filed for bankruptcy and the company dissolved on May 11, 2001.
+The Seongsu Bridge opened in 1979 and was the 11th bridge constructed over the Han River, connecting the northern Seongdong District to the southern Gangnam District.
+The bridge became one of the busiest bridges in Seoul and was built as part of military dictator Park Chung Hee's plan to develop the region south of the Han River (known as Hangang).

-The collapse was part of a string of disasters during the modernization of South Korea, including the fire of a sightseeing boat, the sinking of MV Seohae, the crash of Asiana Airlines Flight 733, the Gupo Station rail accident, the 1995 Daegu gas explosions, and the Sampoong Department Store collapse.
+Seventeen Seoul Metropolitan Government, Dongbu Corporation, and Dong Ah Construction officials were convicted in connection to the collapse.
+The Mayor of Seoul Lee Won-jong and his successor Woo Myoung-kyu both resigned in response to the disaster.
+On November 10, 2000, the Dong Ah Group, the parent company of Dong Ah Construction, filed for bankruptcy and the company dissolved on May 11, 2001.
+The collapse was part of a string of disasters during the modernization of South Korea, including a fire on board the Kukdong-ho sightseeing boat 1987, the sinking of MV Seohae, the crash of Asiana Airlines Flight 733 and the Gupo Station rail accident in 1993, and the Daegu gas explosions and Sampoong Department Store collapse in 1995.